The Benefits of Eating Green Vegetables Everyday

 Should all sources of fiber do this for us?

-Not exactly because there’s fiber in other foods too, such as wheat.
+Not exactly.
+You see, there is fiber in other foods too, such as wheat.
 Keep that sponge in mind to get a clearer picture of what different types of fiber there are: the soft side of a sponge is like the fiber found in vegetables, oats and other solubles.
-The fiber found in wheat is more like the abrasive side of the sponge, and that’s why too much wheat in the diet can trigger health issues, particularly in those who are gluten sensitive.
+The fiber found in wheat is more like the abrasive side of the sponge — instead of moving things along, it takes a harder approach to your stomach, especially for those who are celiac or have a gluten intolerance.

-So my smoothie will inject good fiber into my system?
+Will my smoothie add good fiber into my system?

-It will help you to increase good fiber you ingest – and the fact that it’s green will play a big part in its health benefits.
+A smoothie packed with leafy green veggies will help you to increase the good fiber you ingest – and the fact that it’s green will play a big part in its health benefits.
 Green veggies are packed with vitamins, minerals and antioxidants, which help fight disease.
-A smoothie will also provide potassium and calcium that can strengthen bones and lower blood pressure, which can contribute to better heart health.
+A smoothie fortified with milk or yogurt will also provide potassium and calcium that can strengthen bones and lower blood pressure, which can contribute to better heart health.

 Does blending destroy any of the goodness?

 No, not in the way heating vegetables does.
 Whenever you heat your vegetables, valuable vitamins are lost.
-This is one of the advantages of the smoothie: it’s cooking free so all that vitamin C will go straight into your system.
+This is one of the advantages of the smoothie: you’re dealing with raw ingredients so all that vitamin C will go straight into your system.

 What are the top 3 green vegetables?